41 Airspeed Definitions & Measurement

 Summary of Airspeed Definitions

-1. TAS is referred to as “True airspeed,” which is the actual speed of an aircraft through the air relative to an undisturbed air mass.
-In engineering work, this is called “.”
+1. TAS is the true airspeed, which is the actual speed of the aircraft relative to the surrounding air mass.
+In engineering analyses, this is written as .

-3. CAS is “Calibrated airspeed,” which is the indicated airspeed corrected for errors such as static position error (i.e., the error in measuring accurate static pressure on the aircraft) and mechanical instrument errors.
+3. CAS is the calibrated airspeed, which is the indicated airspeed corrected for instrument (mechanical) errors and static position error (SPE).
+It represents the airspeed corresponding to the measured dynamic pressure in the absence of these errors.

 Summary & Closure

-Airspeed measurement is straightforward using a pitot-static system, but precisely what airspeed is used must be understood and carefully qualified, e.g., equivalent airspeed, calibrated airspeed, or true airspeed.
-Engineers usually require a measurement of the aircraft’s true airspeed, which must be obtained indirectly by measurement and calculation.
+Airspeed measurement is straightforward using a pitot-static system; however, it is essential to understand precisely which airspeed is being measured, i.e., equivalent airspeed, calibrated airspeed, or true airspeed.
+Engineers usually require a measurement of the aircraft’s true airspeed, which must be obtained indirectly through calculations.
 True airspeed is not a direct measurement.
-Pilots, however, require the equivalent airspeed (to which the aircraft responds aerodynamically) and the true airspeed (for navigation).
+Pilots, however, require both the equivalent airspeed (to which the aircraft responds aerodynamically) and the true airspeed (for navigation purposes).
 Static position errors and mechanical errors in airspeed measurement must also be addressed.

-One must also remember that the ASI is calibrated based on mean sea-level (MSL) density, i.e., the calibration is performed by assuming that .
-For higher subsonic and supersonic airspeeds, the compressibility effects will affect the total and static pressure measured by the Pitot probe, so appropriate corrections (based on isentropic flow relations) are needed to determine the Mach number and true airspeed.
-At supersonic airspeeds, other issues arise, including the need to relate total and static pressure measurements to relationships for the flow across shock waves.
+One must also remember that the ASI is calibrated using mean sea-level (MSL) density, i.e., assuming that .
+At higher subsonic and supersonic airspeeds, compressibility effects affect the measurement of total and static pressures using a Pitot probe, necessitating appropriate corrections (based on isentropic flow relations) to determine the Mach number and true airspeed.
+At supersonic airspeeds, additional issues arise, including the need to relate total and static pressure measurements to the flow across shock waves.

 5-Question Self-Assessment Quickquiz